zkoracle/opennautilus-contracts/README.md

 ## Security

-TBD
+Our software is currently undergoing a security audit.
+It's a process to identify potential vulnerabilities in the code.

 ## Contribute

 OpenNautilus Contracts exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
-Check out the [contribution guide](CONTRIBUTING.md)!
+Check out [code of conduct](CODE_OF_CONDUCT.md) and the [contribution guide](CONTRIBUTING.md)!

 ## License